Frequently Asked Questions for Schools

 Q. When should schools distribute their kits?

-Encourage students to read the kids guide to fishing with a parent/carer which explains the kit’s contents, the aims of the initiative and where parents can get more information including instructional videos and online resources about fishing.
+A. The Victorian Fisheries Authority recommends that schools distribute a kit to each grade 5 primary student to take home as soon as practicable to enable them to commence fishing and to reduce the storage impost on the school.
+Students should be encouraged to take the kits home unopened, and to read the kids guide to fishing with a parent/carer which explains the kit’s contents, the aims of the initiative and where parents can get more information including instructional videos and online resources about fishing.

-The tackle tray will be wrapped in cardboard and placed inside a pocket, inside the kit bag, which will be cable tied to discourage students from opening their kits until they are under the supervision of a parent or carer, however school staff should make clear to students that they are not to open the kits until they are safely at home under supervision of a parent or carer.
+Please note that the tackle tray does include fishing hooks.
+The tackle tray will be wrapped in cardboard and placed inside a pocket, inside the kit bag, which will also have a safety message attached to discourage students from opening their kits until they are under the supervision of a parent or carer, however schools are requested to emphasise that students not open the kits until they are safely at home under the supervision of a parent or carer.

 The Victorian Fisheries Authority intends to provide each school with one or two spare kits to ensure all eligible students are offered a kit.